Chicago/food-inspections-evaluation/CONTRIBUTING.md

 # How to contribute

 We welcome volunteer efforts to improve the predictive model we have built.
-We are open to suggestions about using models as well.
+We are open to suggestions about using alternative models as well.
 Show us that your model performs better and we will incorporate it and acknowledge your help.

 ## Reporting an Issue